Whether the vacuum manifold in the Minkowskian non-Abelian model quantized by Dirac can be described with the aid of the superselection rules?

+From this equation we see that if $<B^2>=<B_1^2>=0$ in the $r\to 0$ spatial region where the vortices are located inside the vacuum manifold $R_{{\rm YM}}$ (this is according to (\ref{B1v})) and with the fixed volume $V\to\infty$, the r h s of it {\it is different from zero}.
+And this, possibly, can be considered as an indicator of the first order phase transition taking place in the YMH BPS monopole vacuum model quantized by Dirac.

-Thus one can consider the diapason $[0,m(r_h)]$ in which the effective Higgs mass $m/\sqrt\lambda$ varies (where $m(r_h)$ can be treated as an infrared cut-off \footnote{Indeed, infrared QCD effects refer to the interval of distances $[r_h,\infty[$, but any gluonic string confining a quark-antiquark pair near each other cannot stretch to infinite distances; it will tear to a few strings with typical lengths $\sim$ 1 fm \cite{Cheng}.
-Therefore, there are no any sence to consider $(m/\sqrt{\lambda})\vert _\infty)$, which formally approaches infinity according to Eq. (\ref{masa}).} ).
-Herewith the point $m/\sqrt\lambda=0$, that is scale (renorm-group) invariant, is treated as the ultraviolet fixed point \cite{Cheng}.
-There is, obviously, a continuous (and analytical) renorm-group transformation connecting this zero value and $m(r_h)$.
+Thus one can consider a diapason $[m_1,\infty]$ in which the effective Higgs mass $m/\sqrt\lambda$ varies (where $m_1$ of the $O(1/\epsilon(0))$ order is controlled by the Callan $-$ Symanzik equation (\ref{Sym1}) at $<B^2>=<B_1^2>=0$) \footnote{Indeed, infrared QCD effects refer to the interval of distances $[r_h,\infty[$, but any gluonic string confining a quark-antiquark pair near each other cannot stretch to infinite distances; it will tear to a few strings with typical lengths $\sim$ 1 fm \cite{Cheng}.}.
+Herewith the point $m/\sqrt\lambda=m_1$ {\it is not} an ultraviolet fixed point for the effective Higgs mass, although $g(0)=0$ and $\partial g / \partial t =0$ simultaneously.
+It is, of course, a challenge which requires a solution.
+On the other hand, there is, obviously, a continuous (and analytical) renormalization group transformation connecting $m_1$ and the infinite value of mass \cite{LP2} in the infrared confinement region.
 This allows to interpret the effective Higgs mass $m/\sqrt{\lambda}$ as a {\it Wegner variable} \cite{Kadanoff,Wegner} (this circumstance was noted already in the paper \cite{fund}).

+Another consequence of the above typical mass scale $m_1$ is the possibility to estimate the time $\tau$ at which one can neglect interactions between different topological sectors inside the vacuum manifold $R_{\rm YM}$ in the spatial region (\ref{reg}).
+Such condition is roughly \be \tau\gg \hbar/m_1 c^2. \ee This is one of the conditions at which the coherent spaces picture is correct for the vacuum manifold $R_{\rm YM}$.

+The alternative point of view, i.e. that the above mentioned relaxation time $\tau$ is small, is also permissible.
+In that case, instead of the pure state describtion and the coherent spaces picture for $R_{\rm YM}$, it should go over to the {\it density matrix} describtion for it.
+The same conclusion is correct also in the case when the colliding and annihilation processes for magnetic charges of the same topology (say, $n\neq 0$) \cite{disc, Al.S.} occur very quickly.
+The said, apparently, can modify, in some way, the here discussed theory (for instance, the conclusion that the physical parameters describing the vacuum manifold $R_{\rm YM}$ are destributed Gaussian).
+But if we want to build the YMH model involving the first order phase transition (as that represented here and in the references cited), the conditions $<B^2>\neq 0$, $<B_1^2>=0$ still need, presumably, to be carried out.
+The said requires a lot of further job in order to reconcile the things.